RayBB/openlibrary-docs/Developer's-Guide-to-Data-Importing.md

 - `force_import`: force the record to import.
 Defaults to false.

 #### JavaScript import using `fetch`

-For this to work, you will need to be logged into the relevant account on production/development via the web browser in which you're running the JavaScript.
+Once you have [authenticated](Developer's-Guide-to-Data-Importing#api-authentication-for-imports) and logged into the relevant account on production/development via the web browser in which you're running the JavaScript, you can import an ocaid using the following recipe:

 Note: for a production import, simply change the URL to `https://openlibrary.org/api/import/ia`.